 Sometimes it’s good to have a true holiday where you don’t have to make any decisions at all!
 Annual leave is precious!
 Currently on a mystery break where I entrusted a travel agent to make the decisions & found out at the airport!
 Hello #Vienna!! #ControlFreak #Clouds #Holiday pic.twitter.com/EhTTQW4NGQ— PS Gareth Tanswell (@SgtGTanswell) November 14, 2017

-Without knowing which company created the package holiday, you may not be able to confirm if your holiday is ATOL protected before purchasing.
+Without knowing which company created the package holidays, you may not be able to confirm if your holiday is ATOL protected before purchasing.
 The Civil Aviation Authority (CAA) say the best way to avoid this is to ensure your travel company is ATOL protected and to take out travel insurance straight after booking to cover the rest.

 It's worth noting that the price is based on two people sharing a room so you'll usually need to buy two vouchers and find somebody willing to be as adventurous as you are.